rivue/Gamified-Study-Tool/README.md

             - COPY QUIZLET???
             - change popups --> toast, possibly with bar that displays when it will leave
             - note: maybe change top navbar to be a constant hovering side menu on the side / bottom of the screen maybe similar to duolingo and possibly replace "my library", "settings", etc.. with actual icons
+                - maybe move name of library to top left corner, then add a box for the actual map, with buttons / settings / leaderboard outside of the bo box or on the bottom / lining the right / left edge or something
                 - potential new menu: "my libraries" "browse libraries" (would link from search?) "notifications" (like error messages or who joined a library or something), create / + (or maybe it would be a tab at the top next to search)
                 - menu for library would have members list, settings for course owner, potentially a list of files to see, potentially a screen to see library statistics like # likes, # people, etc...
                 -  settings button would enable course owners to remove people, change visibility settings I think? or check different boxes for question types, or see users or something